learn-co-curriculum/phase-1-html5-semantic-elements/README.md

 </div>
 ```

-When the W3C (the organization that oversees the specifications for HTML & CSS) started writing the specification for HTML5 they wanted to create new elements that would eliminate the need to label so many divs and make our code more readable for developers and more descriptive to browsers.
-Along with the help of Google, hundreds of thousands of websites were scanned and all the most common id and class names were recorded.
-It turned out that many developers were in fact using the same names to label their elements.
-Such as `id="header"` or `"footer"`, `"main"`, `"nav"`, `"section"`, `"article"`, `"aside"`, etc. For each of these most common labels we now have elements we can use instead.
-So instead of
+When the W3C (the organization that oversees the specifications for HTML and CSS) started writing the specification for HTML5 they wanted to create new elements that would eliminate the need to label so many `div` elements.
+The goals were to make the code more readable for developers and more descriptive for browsers.
+It turned out that many developers were already using the same names to label their elements, such as `id="header"` or `"footer"`, `"main"`, `"nav"`, `"section"`, `"article"`, `"aside"`, etc. So HTML5 provided semantic elements that explicitly described those functions for developer to use instead.

+How does this look in practice?
+If, for example, we wanted to define a section of our HTML document to contain header content, we once used to have to identify a `div` as our header section.

 ```html
 <div id="header">...</div>
 ```

-we can use
+Now we can use the `header` element.

 ```html
 <header></header>
 ```

-The one thing all semantic elements have in common is that we should use them when the content within the element has related meaning.
+Why do we call these semantic elements?
+"Semantic" indicates a relationship of meaning.
+Semantic elements are elements that we use when the content within the element all has the same related meaning.
+In our `header` example above, all the content we would put within the `header` element would relate to introductory content, such as titles or navigation.

-> se·man·tic
-> səˈman(t)ik/
-> adjective
->    relating to meaning in language or logic.

-To clarify, all of the content in the `<header>` is relating to introductory content or containing navigational aids, just like the head of a document.
-Let's take a div layout and convert it using semantic elements instead
+Let's take a layout that uses `div` elements and convert it to use semantic elements instead.
+This is the markup we begin with:

 ```html
 <div class="wrapper">